-The Division of Streets and Sewers oversees the maintenance of 2,220 lane miles of city streets and 700 miles of sanitary sewer.
+The Division of Streets, which includes Streets, Sewers, and Traffic & Lighting, maintains 2,220 lane miles of street, 700 miles of sewer, 3,000 streetlights and 160 traffic signals.
 Major functions of the division include overall street, sewer, traffic signal and street light maintenance, snow removal, alley grading and leaf pickup.

 The Office of Streets repairs and maintains 2,200 lane miles of road surface in the city limits.
 Maintenance on streets ranges from paving and patching in the summer to plowing snow in the winter.
 In 2017, 19.06 miles of streets were resurfaced and 363 tons of patch mix were used to fix potholes.
 In addition to maintenance, Streets maintains around 398 miles of alley surface.
 Also operating under the Street Department is Unit 211, a 24/7 response vehicle that works with the South Bend Police Department and the South Bend Fire Department for emergencies.